Dysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

 Dietary adjustments, starting about 14 days before a period may help some women with certain mild menstrual disorders, such as cramping.
 The general guidelines for a healthy diet apply to everyone; they include properly hydrating, eating plenty of whole grains, fresh fruits and vegetables, and avoiding saturated fats and commercial junk foods.

 Limiting salt (sodium) may help reduce bloating.
 Limiting caffeine, sugar, and alcohol intake may also be beneficial.

 - Foods containing heme iron are the best sources for increasing or maintaining healthy iron levels.
-Such foods include (in order of iron-richness) clams, oysters, organ meats, beef, pork, poultry, and fish.
+Such foods include clams, oysters, organ meats, beef, pork, poultry, and fish.